wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 ## Office Locations

-<a target="_blank" href="http://www.salesforcetower.com/">The Salesforce Tower</a>, on Mission between Freemont and 1st (South of the Montgomery BART station), is the tallest building in San Francisco -- a few feet taller than the Eiffel Tower in Paris:
+<a target="_blank" href="http://www.salesforcetower.com/">The Salesforce Tower</a>, on Mission between Freemont and 1st (South of the Montgomery BART station), at 61 stories, is the tallest building not just in San Francisco but everywhere West of the Mississipi -- a few feet taller than the Eiffel Tower in Paris:

 ![sf-tallest-648x558-65050](https://user-images.githubusercontent.com/300046/43551978-2ffdeb20-95a6-11e8-92c3-c919dee9811b.jpg)